 HOW TELETEXT WORKED

-Teletext was a marvel of engineering.
-It used spare capacity in television broadcasts to transmit data - a solution so elegant it worked for nearly 40 years.
+Teletext was a marvel of engineering, it really was.
+It used spare capacity in television broadcasts to transmit data: a solution so elegant it worked for nearly 40 years.
+I think people underestimate how clever this was.

 THE VERTICAL BLANKING INTERVAL

-Television pictures are made of horizontal lines.
-Between each frame, there's a brief pause called the vertical blanking interval (VBI).
+So television pictures are made of horizontal lines, right?
+Between each frame, there's a brief pause called the vertical blanking interval, the VBI.
 Engineers realised this "empty" time could carry data.
 Teletext packets were inserted into lines 7-22 and 320-335.
+Genius, really.

 DATA PACKETS

 Each teletext page was divided into packets of 45 bytes.
-A complete page required 24 packets (one per row).
+A complete page required 24 packets: one per row.
 The system continuously cycled through all pages, broadcasting each one in turn.
 Your TV's decoder would capture and store the page you requested.
+All happening in the background, obviously.

 THE WAITING GAME

 Because pages cycled in sequence, you had to wait for your page to come around.
-This explained the "Please wait" messages.
+This explained those "Please wait" messages we all remember.
 A typical cycle took 25 seconds for 100 pages.
-PAGE 100 (news) was broadcast more frequently for faster access.
+PAGE 100, the news, was broadcast more frequently for faster access.
+Smart thinking, that.

 THE 40x25 GRID

 Each page consisted of a 40-column, 25-row grid.
-Only 7 colours were available: white, red, green, yellow, blue, magenta, and cyan (plus black).
+Only 7 colours were available: white, red, green, yellow, blue, magenta, and cyan, plus black, obviously.
 Characters were rendered using the MODE7 character set, giving teletext its distinctive blocky look.
+Iconic, really.

 THE GRAPHICS

-Teletext graphics used block characters - each character cell could be divided into a 2x3 grid of "sixels".
+Teletext graphics used block characters: each character cell could be divided into a 2x3 grid of "sixels."
 Clever designers created surprisingly detailed images within these constraints.
-The limitations bred creativity.
+For me, that's the thing: the limitations bred creativity.
+People did amazing things with so little to work with.

 RELIVE THE NOSTALGIA